Disease/Disorder

 A Glasgow Coma Scale (GCS) score of ≤4 within the first 48 hours has been associated with poor outcomes, such as coma or death.
 Absent corneal or pupillary light reflexes at 24 hours, and absent motor responses at 24 or 72 hours, have been associated with severe disability/death.

-Based on clinical data, the typical outcome in ABI is recovery, chronic unresponsive wakefulness, or death.
+Based on clinical data, the typical outcomes in ABI is recovery, chronic unresponsive wakefulness, or death.
 If a patient is in chronic unresponsive wakefulness at time of discharge, life expectancy is approximately two to five years.
 Absent motor responses, extensor motor responses, absent pupillary reflexes, or absent corneal reflexes on the third day after injury are associated with poor outcomes.

 Children who sustain ABI demonstrate worse outcomes than children with traumatic brain injury (TBI), cognitively and motorically, especially if unconscious for more than 60 days.